[amazon_auto_links id="280537"]

 Catfish are also found in brackish and saltwater environments.
 Arius catfish can be found in brackish water areas where the sea is met with fresh water.

-Blind cave catfish are habituated to live in dark caves and underwater rivers.
+Blind cave catfish live in warm, dark caves of freshwater rivers, lakes, or pools.

 2. Different Catfish Species

-Catfishes are a diverse family of fish as there are numerous different kinds of catfish species seen across the world.
-As we have already talked before, there are approximately 3000 kinds of catfish known.
+Catfishes are a diverse family of fish, as there are numerous different kinds of catfish species seen across the world.
+As we have already talked before, there are over 2,700 kinds of catfish known.

 3. Blue Catfish and Channel Catfish

-Blue catfish having a binomial name as “Ictalurus furcatus” is a popular catfish that is mostly found in North America.
+Blue catfish, having a binomial name as “Ictalurus furcatus” is a popular catfish that is mostly found in North America.
 They are bluish-grey and have a white belly.
-They are heavier than channel catfish weighing around 100 pounds.
 These fishes prefer large bodies of water where they can live deep.

 Additionally, Channel catfish (Ictalurus punctatus) is also a well-renowned catfish from North America which is grey to brown and has a white belly.
 In addition, young channel catfishes have dark spots on their body.
-They range from 12 to 24 inches large in size.
 Their favorite place includes shallower waters.

 4. Catfish Lifecycle